-Christiana Kazakou is a transdisciplinary curator, multidisciplinary artist, creative consultant and cultural producer with a great passion for interdisciplinarity & innovation.
+Christiana Kazakou is a transdisciplinary curator, interdisciplinary artist, creative consultant and cultural producer with a great passion for interdisciplinarity & innovation.
 Driven by novel ideas and concepts; she found herself working for numerous innovative companies, networks, festivals, cultural organisations, NGO’s and social enterprises such as BOZAR Lab, Gluon, Athens Science Festival, Athens Digital Arts Festival, Green Project, Vinyl Factory, the Longplayer Trust, Business of Culture Ltd (consultancy), MARCEL Network, the Future Cinema & LEONARDO I ISAT.

 In 2014 she was appointed the first art & science curator for the Athens Science Festival where she acts as programme manager, curator and producer for interdisciplinary programmes.
 The Athens Science Festival is organized annually by the educational organisation “Science Communication – SciCo”, the British Council, the Technopolis of the City of Athens, the Onassis Foundation Scholars’ Association and the General Secretariat for Research and Technology with the invaluable contribution from a plethora of academics, research and educational institutions.